EyuAd/CS323_Project_StudentTaskManager/documentation.md

 ## 8. Current Limitations
 - Email/push notifications are not yet integrated (reminders rely on browser notifications when permitted).
 - Activity logs remain within the database; no analytics or export tooling yet.
-- Mentor-to-student linking is manual (performed by the super admin or on first mentor assignment) and assumes a one-mentor-per-student workflow.
+- Mentor-to-student linking is manual (performed by the super admin or on first mentor assignment) and assumes a one-mentor workflow.
 - Documentation diagrams need regeneration to reflect the richer schema.

 ---